frvidal/workspace-skyline/projects/skyline/README.md

 Property | type | Comment
 ------------ | ------------- | -------------
-id | number | the identifier of the slice, un unique number per pie type | number | the type of slice angle | number | the angle of this slice **in degree** offset | number | the offset (in degrees) of this slice within the pie.
-This property is there for internal use.
-Its value will be processed by the component. color | string | the color of this slice data | any | the data object associated to this child. children | array of any | an array of data which can be considered as the children linked to this slice activated | boolean | `true` or `false` if this slice is activated (the end-user has moved the mouse on it) selected | boolean | `true` or `false` if this slice is selected (the end-user has clicked on it)
+id | number | the identifier of the building width | number | the width of the building height | number | the height of the building year | number | the year of the building corresponding to this state of building week | number | the week of the building corresponding to this state of building index | number | the index in the building in the range of colors title | string | the title of the building